raechanel/reading-notes/README.md

 ## What is Growth Mindset?

-### A growth mindest, to me, is a mindset that sees growth and development in every experience whether pass or fail.
+### A growth mindset, to me, is a mindset that sees growth and development in every experience whether pass or fail.
 A mindset that ask the question: `What does this situation teach me?` Seeing weaknesses as a chance to improve and building on strengths

 ### I remind myself to keep a growth mindset by

 1. Reflecting on where I am vs where I have been.
 Being grateful

-2. Thinking posititve.
+2. Thinking positive.
 I am a firm believer that the way we talk to ourselves have a lasting effect.
 It's all about what you believe

 3. Staying humble.
 Always trying to learn from any situation